Techno-Hwizrdry/get_assignment/README.md

 # get_assignment
 A bash script to retrieve the project spec and distro code for a given assignment for the CS50 game development class.
 This particular script runs on Debian based linux distros, but it can be modified to run on other unix based environments.

+I wanted a more convenient way to download and unzip the code distro for each assignment.
+Also, I wanted to save the project spec as a pdf so I could reference it if I'm working without an internet connection.

 ## Dependencies
 This script uses wkhtmltopdf to convert an html page to a pdf document.
 If you don't have it installed, then run this command: